 Filters come in countless shapes and variations, and there are a large number of brands that are constantly releasing more.

-Knowing exactly which filters you want can be a daunting process but I recommend to first get a starter kit that includes a circular polarizer, one or two Neutral Density Filters and a Graduated ND Filter.
+Knowing exactly which filters you want can be a daunting process but I recommend first getting a starter kit that includes a circular polarizer, one or two Neutral Density Filters, and a Graduated ND Filter.

 Let’s have a look at the different filters’ benefits:

 - Neutral Density Filters: ND Filters are a favorite amongst landscape photographers.
 These filters are darkened glass that you place in front of the camera to achieve longer shutter speeds.